ms337/textbook-marketplace-mern-app/README.md

 # TexChange: A Textbook Marketplace Web App

-Designed, architected and implement a textbook marketplace app with the MERN Stack.
+Designed, architected and implemented a textbook marketplace app with the MERN Stack.